MicrosoftDocs/azure-docs/articles/aks/use-network-policies.md

 * Creates a virtual network and subnet.
 * Creates an Azure Active Directory (AD) service principal for use with the AKS cluster.
 * Assigns *Contributor* permissions for the AKS cluster service principal on the virtual network.
-* Creates an AKS cluster in the defined virtual network, and enables network policy.
+* Creates an AKS cluster in the defined virtual network and enables network policy.

 Provide your own secure *SP_PASSWORD*.
 If desired, replace the *RESOURCE_GROUP_NAME* and *CLUSTER_NAME* variables: